Monitoring from Google Cloud's operations suite Logs

 The following metrics are available for periods of 1 Hour,1 Day, 7 days, 30 days, or a custom range:

-- IOPS: Total I/O operations per second generated by VMs in GCP using this Cloud Extension (nodes A + B).
+- IOPS: Total I/O operations per second generated by VMs in Google Cloud using this Cloud Extension (nodes A + B).

-- IO Latency (ms): Average I/O latency for IO operations across all VMs in GCP, using this Cloud Extension.
+- IO Latency (ms): Average I/O latency for IO operations across all VMs in Google Cloud, using this Cloud Extension.

-- Throughput (Bytes/sec): Total throughput across all VMs in GCP, using this Cloud Extension (nodes A + B).
+- Throughput (Bytes/sec): Total throughput across all VMs in Google Cloud, using this Cloud Extension (nodes A + B).

 - WAN Usage (Bytes/sec): Total WAN throughput in each direction for the Cloud Extension, as reported by nodes A + B.

-- Total #VMs in Cloud (running or stopped): Total VMs in GCP, using this Cloud Extension.
+- Total #VMs in Cloud (running or stopped): Total VMs in Google Cloud, using this Cloud Extension.